MTG/essentia/doc/sphinxdoc/howto_standard_extractor.rst

 If you are more interested in the streaming mode, please have a look at the :doc:`howto_streaming_extractor` tutorial.

-**NB:** the source code for this example can be found in the git repository tree, :download:`src/examples/standard_mfcc.cpp <../../src/examples/standard_mfcc.cpp>` file.
+**Note:** the source code for this example can be found in the git repository tree, :download:`src/examples/standard_mfcc.cpp <../../src/examples/standard_mfcc.cpp>` file.

 First of all, let's identify which algorithms we will need.
 We want to do the following processing:

 .. image:: _static/mfcc_extractor_halfsize.png

-The steps we will have to take are the following:
+We will have to take the following steps:

 * instantiate these Algorithms
 * (possibly) configure them
 * connect their inputs/outputs to the variables they will use for processing
 * call their ``compute()`` method to get the MFCC values for each frame
-* store these in a ``Pool``
+* store computed values in a ``Pool``
 * at the end, output the results of the aggregation of the values in the Pool

-As we explicitly tell the computer which action to do at each step, the standard mode of Essentia is also called `imperative`_ mode.
+As we explicitly tell the computer which action to do at each step, the standard mode of Essentia is `imperative`_.
-*(You might also find some references to the "classic" mode of Essentia, although that denomination is now deprecated in favor of "standard")*

 Setting up our program